chrisbateman/guide-to-web-components/02-practical-use.md

   - But remember the Imports polyfill doesn't do synchronous loading.

-## Conclusions
+## What to Do?

+First off &ndash; the lack of consensus between the browser makers is concerning, all-around.
+Firefox and Safari (and probably IE) want to see changes made before they ship &ndash; but we don't know what those changes will look like.

-Here are my overall conclusions, based on the topics we've discussed:
+Having said that, here are my overall conclusions:

 - **Custom Elements** are helpful, and fairly easy to polyfill.
 - **HTML Imports** have too many caveats right now (particularly around performance), polyfill browser support isn't ideal, and Firefox isn't going to do it (I kind of doubt Safari will either).
-I agree with them that it's too soon to try to get this solution right.
+They may be right that it's too soon to try to finalize this solution.
 In the meanwhile &ndash; our current solutions for including resources will have to do.
 - Polyfilled **Shadow DOM** has *way* too many caveats, and the polyfill is big (and especially slow on mobile devices).
 Shadow DOM will be useful someday when broad browser support is available.

 So I'm left with Custom Elements (this was TJ's [conclusion](http://developer.telerik.com/featured/web-components-ready-production/) as well).
 They're the only spec that's polyfillable on all the older platforms I'd like to support (IE 9, Android 4.3 and below, etc.), and I love the lifecycle callbacks and the "semantic" and clean way you use them on a page.